Indian Arrows: Disbanding

 In September 2022, the AIFF executive committee accepted the recommendation of its new technical committee, to discontinue Indian Arrows because of the difficulty in fulfilling the AFC Licensing criteria.
 They also announced that the finances used for the Indian Arrows will be invested in creating a new Elite Youth League in the country.

 Women

 The Indian Arrows Women participated in the 2021–22 Indian Women's League, where they finished fifth.
 In February 2025, AIFF announced the Indian Arrows Women Juniors for the 2024–25 IWL 2.

 Crest and colours

-The club's colours were blue and white, just like the India national football team.
+The club's colours were blue and white, just like the India national team.
 During the first season Pailan Arrows started with a dark blue kit but eventually during the 2010–11 season the club started using a normal blue kit with black shorts.
 For the 2011–12 season Pailan used a dark blue jersey and a white kit with black or red socks.